HafZaharil/Monte-Carlo-Uncertainty-Analysis-of-solar-GHI/README.md

 ## 1.1 Data Source

-The solar irradiance data were obtained from a time-series dataset for the Abu Dhabi region.
+The solar irradiance data were obtained from a time-series dataset for the Abu Dhabi region from solcast.

 The main variables used in this project are: